davidmattice/Usefull_Documentation/unifi/README.md

 ## Dealing with a Memory Leak (7/2025)

 With unifi v9.x I have been experiancing unplanned outages where the firewalla looses connectivity.
 Monitoring SWAP showed that the mongodb consumed all of the swap space.
 I have added this script to force restart the controller daily.
-Will shoft to less frequently once this confirm no more outages.
+Will shift to less frequently once this confirms no more outages.

 */home/pi/.firewalla/config/post_main.d/cron_unifi.sh*
 ```